-Today I'm talking with Kate McNulty, an autistic Certified Gottman Therapist, Certified AASECT Sex Therapist, and licensed clinical social worker.
-We're discussing her new book, Love and Asperger's: Practical Strategies To Help Couples Understand Each Other and Strengthen Their Connection, which came out in October 2020.
+Today I’m talking with Kate McNulty, an autistic Certified Gottman Therapist, Certified AASECT Sex Therapist, and licensed clinical social worker.
+We’re discussing her new book about autistic and Asperger’s relationships: Love and Asperger’s: Practical Strategies To Help Couples Understand Each Other and Strengthen Their Connection, which came out in October 2020.

 Love and Asperger’s is a practical guide to maintaining a loving and communicative relationship between people with different neurotypes.
 Kate lays out some common problem-areas that mixed neurotype couples may face, and gives direct and clear support to work through them together.